artkeller/ESP32C3LEDManager/README.md

 ### Pinout of the Board:

-Since no pin assignment has been published for this special (red) circuit board, here is a picture of the standard circuit board, which is essentially identical.
-However, special knowledge is required to ensure correct functioning, in order to use the standard pin assignment of the circuit board correctly or not at all:
+After extensive research, a valid pin assignment for the special (red) circuit board was finally identified.
+It corresponds to the external assignment of the standard circuit board.
+However, the specific functional meaning of individual pins is not documented.
+Without a detailed understanding of the circuit, precise use cannot be guaranteed.
+In order to use the standard pin assignment correctly – or to deviate from it in a targeted manner – further knowledge of the special features is required.

 ![ESP32-C3 SuperMini Plus Pinout](images/board_pinout.png "The pinout diagram of the ESP32-C3 SuperMini Plus")

+Unlike the standard board, the `blue LED` is not connected in reverse here.
+This alone would not be a problem, but the GPIO8 in question is also used as a “strapping pin” and is held at HIGH via a pull-up resistor to support the boot process correctly.
+This causes a small quiescent current to flow through the LED, which may start to glow slightly in reset mode or during flashing.
+On the standard board, GPIO8 is also held HIGH, but no significant current flows through the inverted LED because GPIO8 is configured as an input in these modes.
+I hope this insights are helpful to others.

 ### Important Note: GPIO8 and I2C (SDA)
 While the ESP32-C3 features a flexible GPIO matrix that theoretically allows `I2C` (SDA/SCL) signals to be routed to almost any GPIO pin, using the default GPIO8 for `I2C SDA` on this specific board is strongly discouraged.